-Elfrida 2987 acre urban boundary expansion OLT appeal
+Elfrida - 2987 acre urban boundary expansion

 Appeals are now possible under Doug Ford’s new Bill 185 “Cutting Red Tape to Build More Homes Act, 2024”